 On 12 July 2016, the European Commission adopted its decision on the Framework, deeming it adequate to enable data transfers under EU law.
 Therefore, going forward, although the safe harbour mechanism (which required only mere notification) no longer exists, authorisations from the Maltese IDPC may be provided on the basis of this Framework.
-In the immediate future, the IDPC will likely authorise transfers of data from Malta to those U.S.-based organisations that are self-certified in terms of the EU-U.S. Privacy Shield Framework (see https://www.privacyshield.gov/welcome) and that publicly commit to comply with the Framework’s requirements.
+In the immediate future, the IDPC will likely continue to authorise transfers of data from Malta to those U.S.-based organisations that are self-certified in terms of the EU-U.S. Privacy Shield Framework (see https://www.privacyshield.gov/welcome) and that publicly commit to comply with the Framework’s requirements.

 However, in all other cases where personal data will be transferred from Malta to the USA and where the Framework does not apply, the IDPC will require safeguards such as Standard Contractual Clauses contained in data transfer agreements (based on the EU Model Clauses) and/or Binding Corporate Rules (BCRs).
 Authorisations/Prior Approvals are granted very much on a case-by-case basis depending on the circumstances of the case at hand.

 Data controllers must implement the appropriate technical and organisational measures to protect personal data which is processed against accidental destruction or loss or unlawful forms of processing.
 An adequate level of security must be provided which gives regard to:

 - the cost of implementing the security measures

 - any special risks that exist in the processing of personal data, and

 - the sensitivity of the personal data being processed.